Statistical isotropy violation in WMAP CMB maps resulting from non-circular beams: Simulation and analysis

 where $B(\hat{n},\hat{n}')$ is the beam response function.
-To give the reader a sense for the shape and size of the intrinsic instrumental beams, if elliptical Gaussian (EG) profiles are fitted to WMAP beams, the FWHM of W band beam will be $\sim 13.2'$ and eccentricity $\sim 0.4$, and the FWHM of V band will be $\sim 21.0'$ and the eccentricity $0.46$ \citep{wmap3beam,Mitra2004}.
-This however does not include the effect of scanning, which creates varying effective beam profile across the sky~\citep{febecop}.
-These elliptical Gaussian approximations of the beam profiles {\em do not provide adequate accuracy} for high-precision CMB analysis.
-Likewise, while evaluating BipoSH coefficients, such an approximation is no longer valid, as it can not explain subtle features generated due to non-circular beam~\citep{Joshi2012}.
-Therefore, a full convolution of SI CMB sky with the actual beam along with scanning strategy of WMAP is important for checking the effect on BipoSH spectra.
+The shape and size of the intrinsic instrumental beams, elliptical Gaussian (EG) profiles fits for FWHM of W (V) band beam are $\sim 13.2'$ ($\sim 21.0'$) with eccentricity $\sim 0.4$ ($0.46$)~\citep{wmap3beam,Mitra2004}.
+However, EG approximation of the beam profile {does not provide adequately accurate model} for the problem.
+Specifically, such an approximation cannot explain subtle zero crossing features seen in the BipoSH spectra caused by non-circular beams~\citep{Pant2015}.
+Moreover, the effect of scanning creates varying effective beam profile across the sky~\citep{febecop}.
+Therefore, for an accurate estimation of the effect of non-circular beams on the BipoSH spectra, a full convolution of SI CMB sky with the actual beam, along with scanning strategy, is critical.